caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 times) above or below the trigger value.</span></p>

 <p class=MsoNormal><span lang=EN-US>NOTE: Make sure you have create the item Counter_Item
-since it’s used in the rule (see: part “Creating an item the see the value of a variable of a rule online” in this chapter). </span></p>
+since itÂ’s used in the rule (see: part Â“Creating an item the see the value of a variable of a rule onlineÂ” in this chapter). </span></p>

 <p class=MsoNormal><span lang=EN-US>REMARK: This was done as some kind of
 coding and configuring HABPANEL exercise.
 You might get the same result in just